orbitalquark/textadept/doc/manual.md

       end
     end)

+You may also have a directory of snippet files where each file is its own
+snippet: filenames emulate the keys in the `snippets` table and file contents are the snippet text.
+Adding such snippet directories looks like this:

+    textadept.snippets._paths[#textadept.snippets._paths + 1] = '/path/to/dir'

-Learn more about snippets and snippet syntax in the [snippets documentation][].
+Learn more about snippets, snippet syntax, and snippet files in the [snippets documentation][].

 [snippets documentation]: api.html#textadept.snippets